bokkypoobah/FunFairCrowdsaleContractAudit/README.md

-# FunFair Crowdsale Contract Audit (Work In Progress)
+# FunFair Crowdsale Contract Audit

+**Report status: Work in progress.
+The smart contract code has some minor issues.
+Further testing is being conducted to confirm that there are no other side effects.**

 Bok Consulting Pty Ltd was requested to audit the smart contracts for the upcoming [FunFair](https://www.funfair.io/) [Token Presale](https://www.funfair.io/token-event/) contracts within a day of the crowdsale.

-The smart contracts covered in this audit are:
+The smart contracts covered in this audit in the original request are:

 * [FunFairSale](contracts/FunFairSale.sol#L47) at [0x5c84c9dd997e16578e62c9f7557e708db05c1076](https://etherscan.io/address/0x5c84c9dd997e16578e62c9f7557e708db05c1076#code) with current settings:
   * `saleTime`: `1209600`